-- 1 What is the catalog file?

-- 2 What do you do when the controls you want are not visible in the Toolbar?
+- 1 What is the catalog file? - 2 What do you do when the controls you want are not visible in the Toolbar? - 3 Which of the settings found in the Tone and Presence panes of the Develop module's Basic panel cannot be applied through a Radial mask?

-- 3 What is Adobe Community Help?